-The ALLIANCE has three core aims; we seek to:
+The ALLIANCE does this through three core aims; we seek to:

-- Support transformational change, towards approaches that work with individual and community assets, helping people to stay well, supporting human rights, self management, co-production and independent living.
+- support transformational change, towards approaches that are preventative and that work with individual and community assets, supporting human rights, self management, co-production and independent living;